Zum Inhalt springen

 Data Freshness: Define your re-indexing cadence.
 For document-heavy systems, a nightly batch job often suffices.
 For real-time requirements, implement change-data-capture (CDC) and incremental indexing.

 Security: Implement role-based access control (RBAC) at the document level.
 Users must only receive answers grounded in documents they have permission to read.
-This requires metadata-based filtering in the vector database -- not just application-layer checks.
+Therefore, you need metadata-based filtering in the vector database -- not just application-layer checks.
+Without this safeguard, sensitive information can leak through generated answers.

 Scaling